Can ALS be in progress before it

 The various permutations keep you up all night.

-“ALS can start with fasciculations before the weakness occurs,” says Mitzi J. Williams, MD, a board certified neurologist and MS specialist, and clinical adviser for the Multiple Sclerosis Foundation.
+“ALS can start with fasciculations before the weakness occurs,” says Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine and clinical advisor for the Multiple Sclerosis Foundation.

 However, if you’ve done your homework, you will have read that the occurrence of ALS is about one or two per 100,000 people.
 It’s a very rare disease.